Interstate 290 (Massachusetts): Milepost-based exit numbering

 While Massachusetts has used sequential exit numbers since 1964, the 2009 edition of the Manual on Uniform Traffic Control Devices required that all US states submit plans to transition to milepost-based exit numbering by 2012.
 All interchanges were to be renumbered to milepost-based numbers under a project scheduled to start in 2016.
 However, this project was indefinitely postponed until November 18, 2019, when MassDOT confirmed that the exit renumbering project will begin, and "dual" milemarkers with I-395 mileage will be installed, in late mid-2020.
 On July 29, 2021, MassDOT announced that the exit renumbering on I-395 and I-290 will start on August 8, and it lasted for two weeks.
 The department had stated that it would consider redesignating I-290 as an extension of I-395 if both the exit numbering project and dual mile markers are well-received by motorists.

+By 2022, the dual mile markers were removed.
+Today, the mile markers along I-290 are marked with I-290 shields but represent the I-395/I-290 route as one.

 Exit list

-MassDOT is scheduled to replace sequential exit numbers with milepost-based exit numbers beginning in mid-2020.
+Exit numbers on I-290 are a continuation of I-395 exit numbers.